truecharts/public/docs/manual/development/apps-wishlist.md

 When given a priority the following is taken into account:
 - The amount of complaints about something
 - How invasive the change is, most likely, going to be vs. the time till the aimed release.
-- If there are any TrueCharts features that are currently "on-hold" or struggeling, due to the lack of a certain feature
+- If there are any TrueCharts features that are currently "on-hold" or struggling, due to the lack of a certain feature
 - The added value a feature is going to have for TrueNAS SCALE